Save our Recycling

 - Fund and deliver a state-wide education campaign on the importance of recycling to encourage the right way to recycle, the purchase of products with recycled content, and promoting waste avoidance.

-Councils can help by using the new recycling supporter pack.
-We have logos, banners, website buttons, posters and more – as well as a Mayoral Minute your council can use to officially endorse the campaign asks.
+We urged councils to help by using a recycling supporter pack.
+It contains logos, banners, website buttons, posters and more – as well as a Mayoral Minute councils could use to officially endorse the campaign asks.

 We know local government is dealing with the worst of our recycling problems.
-With this campaign, we’re working to secure the funds local councils so desperately need to improve waste and recycling services and help build a circular economy in NSW.
+With this campaign, we were working to secure the funds local councils so desperately need to improve waste and recycling services and help build a circular economy in NSW.

 Save our Recycling Election Summit - 6 March 2019

 A Save our Recycling Election Summit was held at the Sydney Mint on Wednesday 6 March from 9.30am to 11.30am.

 Attendees included representatives from government, industry experts, academics, councils and the media.
 There was also a panel discussion with an opportunity to pre-submit questions for the panel.
 We invited elected officials, council executives, waste staff and other industry players to attend to demonstrate their commitment to recycling and the development of an innovative, homegrown recycling industry in NSW.